 Interesting facts about yourself?

 I am very dyslexic.
 While this was an issue in high school, I rely on it now to do what I do.
 Dyslexic people are highly visual.
 My ‘seeing’ is as easy as breathing; the challenge is to reverse engineer what one sees into a distilled combination of practical and memorable space.

 What do you do for fun?

 I love spending time with my family.
 Our weekends are generally spent caring for our horses, hanging out with friends, and going on family outings.
 At 43, it’s the simple things that mean the most.

-Do you take holidays and if so, is there a favorite destination or activity?
+Do you take holidays and if so, is there a favourite destination or activity?

 We have a favorite holiday destination that is relatively close to home.
 It’s staying on the beach at Tugun.
 As a family, we generally head down there for a few weeks in the year.
 In the last few years, the council has constructed a concrete pathway from Tugun to Coolangatta.
 I love to ride my electric skateboard along it with the kids when we get the opportunity.

 To do what one loves in life is something worth pursuing.
 I believe strongly that we all have something to offer.
 Life is too short to wake up on Monday morning and be looking forward to Friday afternoon.
 I will continue to do what I love to do for as long as I can.
 It fulfills that creative desire in me because every prospect provides the grounds for new directions.
 In my opinion, every opportunity to design, whether it is big or small, is a great opportunity.